theupdateframework/pep-maximum-security-model/README.rst

 __ https://docs.python.org/2/distutils/index.html#distutils-index

-Distutils MAY be modified to sign metadada and to upload signed distributions to PyPI.
+Distutils MAY be modified to sign metadata and to upload signed distributions to PyPI.
 Distutils comes packaged with CPython and is the most widely-used tool for uploading distributions to PyPI.